valmikGit/Data-Visualization/README.md

 - last updated

 # Visualizations:
+- Average rating and average maximum installs, in our opinion, are excellent indicators to judge a category of apps.
+They can be used to judge how successful a particular category is.
+We mentioned the top 10 because of the large number of categories of apps.
 ## Visualization 1 - Top 10 categories by average rating and average maximum installs:
 ### Part A: Top 10 categories by average rating:
 - Found the unique entries in the column 'Category'.